 Members of the family Enterobacteriaceae have the following characteristics: They are gram-negative rods, either motile with peritrichous flagella or nonmotile; grow on peptone or meat extract media without the addition of sodium chloride or other supplements; grow well on MacConkey agar; grow aerobically and anaerobically (are facultative anaerobes); ferment rather than oxidize glucose, often with gas production; are catalase positive, oxidase negative (except for Plesiomonas) and reduce nitrate to nitrite; and have a 39–59% G + C DNA content.
 They can be differentiated to species level by a vast array of biochemical tests.
 In the United States, commercially prepared kits or automated systems are used to a large extent for this purpose.
 However, these are largely being replaced by other methods.
 The implementation of matrix-assisted laser desorption ionization time of flight mass spectroscopy (MALDI-TOF MS) for identification of culture isolates is replacing the more traditional panels of biochemicals currently in use in most clinical microbiology laboratories.
 This new technology seems to work quite well for identification of most of the common Enterobacteriaceae encountered in clinical material except for Shigella species.
 This technology is unable to differentiate Shigella from E coli.

 The major groups of Enterobacteriaceae are described and discussed briefly in the following paragraphs.
-Specific characteristics of salmonellae, shigellae, and the other medically important enteric gram-negative rods and the diseases they cause are discussed separately later in ...
+Specific characteristics of salmonellae, shigellae, and the other medically important enteric gram-negative rods and the diseases they cause are discussed separately ...